previsionio/prevision-onnx-templates/README.md

 This repo provide code to understand and build onnx models for use in the [Prevision.io Platform](https://cloud.prevision.io).

-A complete doc is available [here](https://previsionio.readthedocs.io/fr/latest/Studio/experiment.html)
+A complete doc for using onnx model in [Prevision.io Platform](https://cloud.prevision.io) is available [here](https://previsionio.readthedocs.io/fr/latest/studio/experiments/external-model.html)

 ## Setup